lava2612/ecommerce_app/ecommerce_application/README.md

 # ecommerce_application

 A new Flutter project to demonstrate the online ecart.
+This helps for good interaction between distributors and consumers for products.

 ## Getting Started